kareman/nottoobadsoftware.com/_posts/2013-03-24-textsmith-an-application-for-writing.markdown

 - word processors
 ---

-In [The ultimate word processor](http://blog.nottoobadsoftware.com/2011/01/20/the-ultimate-word-processor/), I described my ideal application for writing.
-Here is a much more thorough description of its key features and basic workflow:[http://blog.nottoobadsoftware.com/textsmith/](http://blog.nottoobadsoftware.com/textsmith/)
+In [The ultimate word processor](/blog/user_interface/the-ultimate-word-processor/), I described my ideal application for writing.
+[Here](/textsmith/) is a much more thorough description of its key features and basic workflow.

 It's a bit hard to classify, but here goes: